MCSManager/Documentation/advanced/linux_systemctl.md

 ## Panel Permission

 > If not set, MCSManager will run as the root user by default.
 This is not advised as it will bring extra risks to the host.
-It is recommanded to use a separate user when starting MCSManager.
+It is recommended to use a separate user when starting MCSManager.

 1. Use the `useradd`, `chmod`, `chown` commands to create a user and set permissions.
 2. Add `User=<user>` to the `[Service]` section.